Search by product name or hair type/concerns

 Power Within Skin & Scalp Collagen Gummies are a delicious way to rebuild your body’s limited collagen reserves.
 Collagen, the most common protein in your body, forms in your bones, tendons, skin, and muscles.
 Collagen makes up close to 70% of your skin’s middle layer, called the dermis.
 This is where your hair roots and follicles develop.

-Power Within contains marine collagen types I and type llI, which have amino acids your body needs to strengthen your scalp skin and foster healthier hair growth.
+Power Within contains marine collagen types I and type llI, which have amino acids your body needs to strengthen your scalp skin and foster healthier hair.

 Minimize the impact menopause has on your hair and scalp by choosing conditioners and masks to moisturize and restore lost nutrients.
 Better Not Younger stimulates and detoxifies your follicles affected by hormonal changes.